-A Predictive Presidential Model Based on the Personality Styles of Each Candidate
+Using A Predictive Model Based on Past Presidential Personality Styles

 With over a dozen Republican candidates vying for their party’s nomination, and a half-dozen Democratic candidates in the mix, the 2016 election is shaping up to be a very complex race.
 With a little over a year left until the election, the big question on everyone’s mind is: Who will be our next president?

 Pundits have already begun to debate and strategize as they look towards making predictions about the outcome of the 2016 election.
 What if there was a way of predicting the outcome of elections that has nothing to do with politics?
 Dan Silvert, co-author of Taking Flight, theorizes that instead of looking at each candidate’s political positions to determine who America will next elect, we should instead look at temperament.

 From looking at the way America has voted in the last few decades, Silvert has come up with a predictive presidential model based on the personality styles of each candidate.
 He begins by looking at the four basic styles of temperament that candidates can potentially exhibit.

 Eagles are direct communicators that are all about getting things done.
 They aren’t emotionally sensitive, and focus their energy on the bottom line.
 They aren’t prone to negotiation or deliberation — they say what they need to say and move on.

 Parrots are optimists that take a positive view of the world.
 They love to interact with other people, and have a charming, extraverted demeanor.
 Parrots love being center stage, and crave attention.